Skip to main content

 Historically, an employee could choose to take either one or two consecutive whole weeks leave within 8 weeks of the baby’s birth (or the child’s placement in the case of adoption).
 In cases where the expected week of birth or adoption falls on or after 6 April 2024, paternity leave can be split into two blocks of one week at any point in the first year after the birth or adoption of their child.

-The amount of SPP payable during this period is the lower of 90% of average weekly earnings and £184.03 for 2024/25.
+The amount of Statutory Paternity Pay payable during this period is the lower of 90% of average weekly earnings and £194.32 for 2026/27.

 Adoption leave and pay

-There is detailed guidance on statutory adoption pay on GOV.UK.
+There is detailed guidance on Statutory Adoption Pay on GOV.UK.

 Surrogacy

 If your employee is having a child through a surrogacy arrangement, they may also be eligible for statutory adoption leave and pay.
 They will also be entitled to take unpaid time off to attend two antenatal appointments with the surrogate.
-You can find out more on the ACAS website.
+You can find out more on the Acas website.

 Shared parental leave and pay